Hardin-Simmons University offers teacher preparation for the following four certification levels:

 A student who does not have adequate undergraduate preparation for the intended major will be required to complete appropriate leveling work.

 All leveling and prerequisite work must be finished before completion of 12 semester hours of graduate work.
-All requirements for the Master's degree in Education must be completed withing five years from the semester of initial admission.
+All requirements for the Master's degree in Education must be completed within five years from the semester of initial admission.